 We will need to raise additional capital in order to continue to execute our business plan.
-If we are unable to raise sufficient additional funds, we will have to scale back our operations.
+If we are unable to raise sufficient additional funds, we may need to scale back our future operations.
 Also, the ongoing hostilities between Russia and Ukraine and the ongoing COVID-19 pandemic and resulting negative impact on the global macroeconomic environment and capital markets may make it more difficult for us to raise additional funds.
-We may be required to incur debt in the future.
+Also, the existing debt obligations we owe to our Executive Chairman, Mr. Robert Duggan, may make future equity financings difficult to structure, more costly to the Company, and harder to complete, and additionally we may be required to incur more debt in the future.